Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration

 {Institute for Astronomy, School of Physics, Zhejiang University, Hangzhou 310027, China\\ \and Department of Physics, National University of Singapore, Singapore 117542, Singapore\\ }

-\abstract {We present a theoretical model to investigate a two-planet pair that undergoes convergent type I migration in a gaseous protoplanetary disk and traps into the first-order mean motion resonance.
-Our study identifies the conditions for resonant capture and explores the subsequent dynamical stability of the system.
-We derive the analytical criteria for planets with an arbitrary mass ratio and validate through numerical N-body simulations.
-Slow migration and weak eccentricity damping are required for resonant capture, the latter of which has not received enough attention in the literature.
-Once capture into resonance, their following stability can be classified into three regimes: stable trap, overstable trap and escape.
-Notably, resonant capture remains stable when the inner planet significantly outweighs the outer one.
-However, the subsequent evolution can be diverse when the mass of the inner planet is lower or comparable to that of the outer planet.
-Stability weakens as the relative strength between migration and eccentricity damping increases.
-The key results can be comprehensively demonstrated in a $\tau_{a}$-$\tau_{a}/\tau_{\rm e}$ plot, where $\tau_{a}$ and $\tau_{\rm e}$ are orbital decay and eccentricity damping timescales, respectively. }
+\abstract {We present a theoretical framework for investigating a two-planet system undergoing convergent type I migration in a protoplanetary disk.
+Our study identifies the conditions for resonant capture and subsequent dynamical stability.
+By deriving analytical criteria for general $j$:$j-1$ first-order mean-motion resonances (MMRs) applicable to planet pairs with arbitrary mass ratios, we validate these predictions through N-body simulations.
+The key results are demonstrated in $\tau_{\rm m}$-$\tau_{\rm m}/\tau_{e}$ plots, where $\tau_{\rm m}$ and $\tau_{e}$ are the timescales of the angular momentum and eccentricity damping, respectively.
+Specifically, we determine which combinations of orbital damping timescales allow for capture into resonance, showing that too fast migration or too strong eccentricity damping inhibit successful capture.
+After capture, the subsequent evolution can be classified into three regimes: stable trap, overstable trap and escape.
+Importantly, resonant capture always remains stable when the inner planet significantly outweighs the outer one.
+In contrast, when the mass of the inner planet is lower than or comparable to that of the outer planet, the system transitions from the stable to overstable trap, and eventually escapes the resonance, as the relative strength of eccentricity damping to migration ($\tau_{\rm m}/\tau_{e}$) decreases. }

 \keywords{planets and satellites: dynamical evolution and stability -- celestial mechanics -- methods: analytical}